ramos3d/form-generator/README.md

  3. Select your table on the right side
  4. Enjoy :)

+# Important
+## Did you get an Enpty HTML output?
+Whenever a column has no comments it will not be possible to create the html labels properly.
+Then, no comments, no fields.

 Feel free to use it and, if it's possible, let me know where and how you are using it!
 Feedbacks and suggestions also are always welcome!